Lent: March 24th

-According to the 1962 Missal of Bl.
-John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Gabriel.
+According to the 1962 Missal of St. John XXIII the Extraordinary Form of the Roman Rite, today is the feast of St. Gabriel the Archangel.
 His feast in the Ordinary Form of the Roman Rite is celebrated on September 29 which is also the feast of Sts.
-Michael and Raphael.
+Michael and Raphael, archangels.
 Historically the feast of St. Catherine of Sweden, the fourth child of St. Bridget of Sweden, is celebrated today.

 St. Catherine of Sweden

 Catherine of Sweden, Saint, the fourth child of Saint Bridget of Sweden (q.v.) and her husband, Ulf Gudmarsson, b.
 1331 or 1332; d.
 March 24, 1381.
 At the time of her death St. Catherine was head of the convent of Wadstena, founded by her mother; hence the name, Catherine Vastanensis, by which she is occasionally called.
 At the age of seven she was sent to the abbess of the convent of Riseberg to be educated and soon showed, like her mother, a desire for a life of self-mortification and devotion to spiritual things.
 At the command of her father, when about thirteen or fourteen years old, she married a noble of German descent, Eggart von Kürnen.
 She at once persuaded her husband, who was a very religious man, to join her in a vow of chastity.
 Both lived in a state of virginity and devoted themselves to the exercise of Christian perfection and active charity.
 In spite of her deep love for her husband, Catherine accompanied her mother to Rome, where St. Bridget went in 1349.